mendersoftware/meta-mender/Documentation/artifact-format.md

 Format: JSON

 A file that provides information about the type of package contained within the tar file.
-The contents of this file depends on the `type` specified in `header-info`.
-For `rootfs-image` there is only one entry in this file, which is the name of the image file inside `data` (without the `data` path).
-For
+The first and the only one required entry is the type of the update corresponding to the type in `header-info` file.
+Rest of the content depends on the `type` specified in `header-info`.
+For `rootfs-image` there is no additional fields required.
+For instance:
-instance:

 ```
 {
-  "rootfs": "core-image-minimal-201608110900.ext4"
+  "type": "rootfs-image"
 }
 ```